MicrosoftDocs/winui-api/microsoft.ui.xaml/windowactivatedeventargs_windowactivationstate.md

 public Microsoft.UI.Xaml.WindowActivationState WindowActivationState { get; }
 -->

 ## -description

-Gets the activation state of the window at the time the event was raised.
+Gets the [WindowActivationState](windowactivationstate.md) at the time the event was raised.

 ## -property-value

+The activation state of the window.

 ## -remarks

 ## -see-also

 ## -examples